Hepatitis E

 Animals as a reservoir

-Domestic animals have been reported as a reservoir for the hepatitis E virus, with some surveys showing infection rates exceeding 95% among domestic pigs.[5]
-Transmission after consumption of wild boar meat and uncooked deer meat has been reported as well.[6]
-The rate of transmission to humans by this route and the public health importance of this are, however, still unclear.[7]
+Domestic animals have been reported as a reservoir for the hepatitis E virus, with some surveys showing infection rates exceeding 95% among domestic pigs.[2]
+Transmission after consumption of wild boar meat and uncooked deer meat has been reported as well.[3]
+The rate of transmission to humans by this route and the public health importance of this are however still unclear.[4]
+Rats also carry the virus.[5]

 Recent outbreaks

 In 2004, there were two major outbreaks, both of them in sub-Saharan Africa.
-There was an outbreak in Chad in which, as of September 27, there were 1,442 reported cases and 46 deaths.
-The second was in Sudan with, as of September 28, 6,861 cases and 87 deaths.
-Increasingly, hepatitis E is being seen in developed nations, with reports of cases in the UK, US and Japan.
+There was an outbreak in Chad in which, as of September 27 there were 1,442 reported cases and 46 deaths.
+In Sudan, which has been troubled with conflict recently (see, Darfur conflict), they are also suffering from a severe Hepatitis E epidemic.
+As of September 28, there were 6,861 cases and 87 deaths, mainly in the West Darfur Region.
+UNICEF, Doctors Without Borders, the Red Cross, and other international health organizations are currently working to increase the availability of soap, dig new wells, and chlorinate water supplies and reserves.
+However, the existing resources are still not enough, and more personnel and funds are severely needed in the region to assure the health and welfare of the people.
+Increasingly, hepatitis E is being seen in developed nations with reports of cases in the UK, US and Japan.
 The disease is thought to be a zoonosis in that animals are thought to be the source.
-Both deer and swine have been implicated.
+Both deer and pigs have been implicated.

 Prevention